 Social Media Policy Statement

-The use of social media is increasingly common for university departments, students and employees.
-These communication tools have the potential for significant impact on the university's brand, reputation and professional endeavors.
-The social media policy includes suggestions on how to protect personal and professional reputaions while using social media effectively.
+The use of social media is increasingly common for University departments, students and employees.
+These communication tools have the potential for significant impact on the University's brand, reputation and professional endeavors.
+The social media policy includes suggestions on how to protect personal and professional reputations while using social media effectively.
 The policy requires that:

 - Each officially approved account will contain a disclaimer statement regarding content and opinions contained on the account.

-- Inapproproate, offensive or illegal content may be removed by UTC employees.
+- Inappropriate, offensive or illegal content may be removed by UTC employees.

 - Social Media Best Practices will be considered and followed.

 The most important policy to consider is the University's Acceptable Use of Information Technology Resources policy (IT0110).